Taybor Pepper

-Taybor Pepper (born May 28, 1994) is an American football long snapper for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Michigan State.
+Taybor Pepper (born May 28, 1994) is an American professional football long snapper.
+He played college football for the Michigan State Spartans.

 College career

 Pepper attended Michigan State University where he served as starting long snapper all four years from 2012 to 2016, playing a total 54 career games.
 In 2015, analyst Phil Steele named Pepper to the preseason second All-America team.

 Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

-After going undrafted in the 2016 NFL Draft, Pepper was not signed by a team during the 2016 season.
+After going undrafted in the 2016 NFL draft, Pepper was not signed by a team during the 2016 season.
 On January 27, 2017, he signed a reserve/futures contract with the Green Bay Packers.

 Baltimore Ravens

 On August 28, 2017, Pepper signed with the Baltimore Ravens, but was waived four days later.

 Green Bay Packers (second stint)

 On September 25, 2017, Pepper resigned with the Packers to replace an injured Brett Goode.
 On November 3, 2017, he was placed on injured reserve after suffering a broken foot in practice.